 Do you love how our deodorants, lip balms, and soaps make your skin feel silky smooth?
 Ever wonder what’s responsible for this?
-When our founder, Jeff Shardell, first experimented in his San Francisco kitchen making all-natural deodorant, coconut oil was one of the ingredients he landed upon.
+When our founder, Jeff Shardell, first experimented in his San Francisco kitchen making aluminum free deodorant, coconut oil was one of the ingredients he landed upon.
 Coconut oil contains something called MCTs, and therein lies the magic.

 Let’s dive deeper into the benefits of MCTs, like coconut oil, in body care products.
 Where do they come from?
 What do they do?
 And why are we so selective when it comes to our ingredients and their sourcing?

 MCT is short for medium-chain triglycerides.
 It’s a mouthful but is simply a type of fat with a medium-length chain of carbon atoms.
 Medium-chain triglycerides include caproic acid (C6), caprylic acid (C8), capric acid (C10), and lauric acid (C12).
 There are also short- and long-chain triglycerides, which are the more common forms of fatty acids in our diet.
 MCT oil is made through a process called fractionation, which separates the MCT from the original oil, like coconut and palm oils, which may contain LCTs, as well, and concentrates it.
 Both coconut oil and palm oil are especially high in MCTs.